 Unquestionably the best part of playing guitar is being able to play songs that you love.
 GuitarTricks has a huge catalog of song lessons, over 1500 songs at the moment, which is twice as many as the closest competition.
 I have many song tutorials as well, but not nearly this much.

-Their list of artists is impressive as well, which includes: The Beatles, Santana, The Eagles, B.B.
+Their list of artists is also impressive, including: Eric Clapton, Taylor Swift, The Beatles, Santana, The Eagles, B.B.
 King, Stevie Ray Vaugh, Pearl Jam, Jimi Hendrix, Lynyrd Skynyrd, Stone Temple Pilots, KISS, and lots more.

 Online guitar tools